-- Internet Explorer 10/11: Ensure that Compatibility Mode is turned off.
-Go to Tools > Compatibility View Settings. - 3 Type the IP Address of the SC300 into the address bar of the browser.
+Compatibility View Settings.

-- SC300 web communications is set by default to http disabled and https enabled.
-If necessary, type "https://" before the IP Address. - 4 If https is being used, and this is the first connection to that SC300, the browser will ask whether you to "confirm a security exception", or similar.
+- 3 Type the IP Address of the SC300 into the address bar of the browser. - SC300 web communications is set by default to http disabled and https enabled. - 4 If https is being used, and this is the first connection to that SC300, the browser may ask whether you to "confirm a security exception", or similar.
 You will need to add an exception, accept the certificate. and then continue.
-The exact details will depend on the browser. - 5 The SC300 web server Log On page will appear. - 6 Type a Logon ID and Password. - See the warning above if this is the first logon. - Administration of Logon IDs and Passwords is available in Web.
-See Web Access Security on page 118. - 7 Click Log On.
-The SC300 web system page will be displayed. - 8 Click on the appropriate menu item on the left. - 9 To change a setting click the text field, type the new value, then press Enter on the PC keyboard.
-Then click Apply in the Changes window. - Hold the mouse pointer over any field for help. - 10 Click Log Off (top right of window) to log out.
+The exact details will depend on the browser. - 5 The SC300 web server Log On page will appear. - 6 The default language is English.
+To change the web language, select the language drop down on the right and select the appropriate language. - Some language translations are incomplete in SC300 software version 1.14.